Even by Garuda’s touching the tree with his feet, the

 branch of the tree broke.
 He noticed that some sages known as Valakhilya Rishis

-were hanging from the tree with heads downwards, doing penance.
+were hanging from the tree, with their heads downwards, doing penance.

 Fearing that if the branch broke away, the sages would